Mboubaker/OS1-128-/Instant-ngp.md

 ## Results :
-input : video of 25 seconds
+input : video of 25 seconds of a Lidar ouster os1-128